Jigurd/VirtualTabletop/README.md

 **/i/{id}**:

-If you are logged in while visiting a valid ID you join corresponding game, if there is space for more players.
+Invite links; if you are logged in while visiting a valid ID you join the corresponding game, if there is space for more players.

 **/u/{username}**: